 One of my favorite things to see is the progress the child has made throughout the year with their writing.
 Writing a journal piece each day can improve their writing skills and throughout the year you can see the improvements that have been made.

 Kids learn better when things are entertaining and fun.

-Having fun and interesting journal prompts can spark creative thinking, problem-solving, and reflection in a not so boring way.
+Having fun and interesting middle school journal prompts can spark creative thinking, problem-solving, and reflection in a not so boring way.
 This will allow them to keep their attention longer.

 A few ideas on fun writing prompts for middle school: